zoometh/neonet/README.md

     <em>The neonet dataset over the KCC 7k</em>
 </p>

-To get dates coming from other databases but mapped to be compliant with the Neonet format and these current functions, use:
+To retrieve dates coming from other databases (with the [c14bazAAR](https://github.com/ropensci/c14bazAAR) R package) and mapped to be compliant with the Neonet format and functions, use:

 ```R
 when <- c(-9000, -4000)